willliuwx/contrail-install/contrail-4.0.2-networking-centos.md

 No need to update nova.conf for nova-compute.
 Contrail VIF is already supported by OpenStack.
 Only need to copy vrouter-port-control to nova-compute container, which is done as part of pre-deployment.

+#### Note
+/usr/bin/make is missing in contrail-vrouter-compiler-centos7-4.0.2.0-35.tar.gz container.
+To work around it, playbooks/roles/node/tasks/agent.yml is patched to copy /usr/bin/make from host into the container. https://bugs.launchpad.net/opencontrail/+bug/1736193

 # 5 Kubernetes